Spending Money

 About the MIT Credit Card:

-The Student Life Office manages an Institute credit card with a $500 purchase limit.
+The Student Life Office manages an Institute credit card with a strictly enforced $500 purchase limit.
 Splitting a purchase so its components are each under $500 is not allowed.
 If your club's account is in good standing, then you are entitled to use it for certain types of purchases, typically food.
-Ask Student Life in advance if you can use the card by filling out this form.
+Ask Student Life in advance if you can use the card by filling out this form. *For purchases over $500, use Buy to Pay.

 The MIT credit card cannot be used for: